rubocop/rails-style-guide/README.md

 # Abstract

 The goal of this guide is to present a set of best practices and style prescriptions for Ruby on Rails 3 development.
-It's a complimentary guide to the already existing community-driven
+It's a complementary guide to the already existing community-driven
 [Ruby coding style guide](https://github.com/bbatsov/ruby-style-guide).